 The benefits on this page are not part of the FEHB contract or premium, and you cannot file an FEHB disputed claim about them.
-Fees you pay for these services do not count toward FEHB deductibles or catastrophic protection out-of-pocket maximums.
+Fees you pay for these services do not count toward FEHB deductibles or catastrophic protection (out-of-pocket maximums).
 These programs and materials are the responsibility of the Plan, and all appeals must follow their guidelines.
-For additional information contact us at, 800-314-3121 option 1 and then option 2.
+For additional information contact us at, 1-800-314-3121 option 1 and then option 2 or visit our website atwww.humana.com.